dmsul/site-source/content/pages/tutorial_git_3branches.rst

     $ python hello.py
     Hello, world!

+Of course, we can recover our :code:`add-subroutine` commits by checking out that branch again.

 Making a second branch
 ~~~~~~~~~~~~~~~~~~~~~~

 Let's pretend that someone else on our team is the one working on
-:code:`add-subroutine` and that our job is actually to come up with a quote
+:code:`add-subroutine` and that our job is to come up with a quote more
-more inspiring than "Hello, world!".
+inspiring than "Hello, world!".

 .. code-block:: shell-session